niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

   def init(opts), do: opts

-  def call(conn, opts) do
+  def call(conn, _opts) do: conn
 end
-end
 ```

 The core components of a Phoenix appplication are plugs.
 This includes endpoints, routers and controllers.
 There are two flavors of `Plug`, function plugs and module plugs.
 We'll be using the latter in this example, but I highly suggest checking out the [docs](https://hexdocs.pm/plug/readme.html).

-Let's examine the code above, you'll notice there a two functions already defined:
+Let's examine the code above, you'll notice there are two functions already defined:
 * `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time)
 * `call/2` which transforms the connection (it's actually a simple function plug and is executed at run time)